aristanetworks/anta/docs/advanced_usages/caching.md

     ```bash
     anta --disable-cache --username arista --password arista nrfu table
     ```
-2. Caching can be disabled per device, network or range by setting the `disable_cache` key to `True` when definining the ANTA [Inventory](../usage-inventory-catalog.md#create-an-inventory-file) file:
+2. Caching can be disabled per device, network or range by setting the `disable_cache` key to `True` when defining the ANTA [Inventory](../usage-inventory-catalog.md#create-an-inventory-file) file:
     ```yaml
     anta_inventory:
       hosts: